 Turf Moor cult hero Marney’s long-awaited return to Burnley’s squad on Boxing Day was greeted with rapturous applause from the travelling fans at Old Trafford.

 The 33-year-old made the bench for Sean Dyche’s side after 11 months sidelined through injury, but his return is likely to be short-lived.
 Burnley have been the league’s surprise package this season, and although sentiment calls for it, there appears to be no space in Clarets’ midfield for Marney.
 At his age, regular football in the Championship would be preferable to sitting on a Premier League bench.

 Who’s interested?
 No one as yet, but he’d make a handy Championship addition

 Chelsea: Michy Batshuayi

-‘Batsman’ has already voiced frustrations at his lack of game time at Stamford Bridge, and with a World Cup around the corner the young Belgian will want to ensure his ticket to Russia with Belgium.
-A January loan move could be ideal for both player and club – provided that Chelsea can get a replacement.
+‘Batsman’ has already voiced frustrations at his lack of game time at Stamford Bridge, and with a World Cup around the corner the youngster will want to ensure his ticket to Russia with Belgium.
+A January loan move could be perfect for all parties.

 Who’s interested?
 Sevilla, Monaco, Newcastle